Get credential types

 ---|---|

-GET {URI}/credentialtypes | Get a List of Credential Types |
+GET {URI}/credentialtypes | Get a List of credential types |

-The following payload shows using GET {URI}/credentialTypes
+The following payload shows a list of credential types in a Tango platform using GET {URI}/credentialTypes

 [